Shopify/tapioca/README.md

 ```
 ## Configuration

-Tapioca has support for loading command defaults from a configuration file.
+Tapioca supports loading command defaults from a configuration file.
 The default configuration
 file location is `sorbet/tapioca/config.yml` but this default can be changed using the `--config` flag
 and supplying an alternative configuration file path.